awaybreaktoday/docker-comfyui-amd/README.md

 **Ready to generate amazing AI art with ComfyUI on AMD GPUs! 🎨🚀**

 *Optimized for ROCm 6.4.4 with full consumer GPU support*
+*Built with Docker Build Cloud for professional-grade CI/CD*